 - Publish a Public Notice.
 (ICMJ’s Prospecting and Mining Journal will publish it for $65.)

 - Conduct your meeting, elect officers, and take appropriate notes.
 You need to be a claimholder to vote.
 Many of you have been a member of a club or organization and know how to conduct this process.
 If you don’t, find someone who can help.
 “Robert’s Rules of Order” is also a good reference and can be located online at www.robertsrules.org.

 - Securely post signage at all the major entry points to your district.

 - Encourage claimholders in neighboring Mining Districts to get organized if their district is in disarray.

-The Bawl Mill • Legislative and Regulatory Update • Ask The Experts • Ask The Experts • Ask The Experts • Weathering, Erosion and Placers • The PIGMI—a DIY Crevice Tool • Diary of a Diamond Prospector • The Ups and Downs of Nugget Hunting • Epithermal Gold and Silver Deposits • Melman on Gold & Silver • Mining Stock Quotes and Mineral & Metal Prices
+The Bawl Mill • Legislative and Regulatory Update • Ask The Experts: Is an XRF gun useful for prospecting and mineral identification? • Ask The Experts: Is this deposit worth working? • Ask The Experts: Can a long range locator probe detect gold in quartz? • Weathering, Erosion and Placers • The PIGMI—a DIY Crevice Tool • Diary of a Diamond Prospector • The Ups and Downs of Nugget Hunting • Epithermal Gold and Silver Deposits • Melman on Gold & Silver • Mining Stock Quotes and Mineral & Metal Prices